Subscribe

 How to Screw up Everything but Still Succeed.
 Guide to Product-Market Fit

-As a design agency, we work a lot on developing MVP (minimum viable product) for all sorts of businesses.
-Quality MVP is important, but there is one thing that really defines the success of an MVP and the whole startup.
+As a design agency, we help create MVPs (minimum viable product) for different SaaS businesses.
+Quality MVP is indeed important, but the product-market fit is the one thing that really makes or breaks the success of an MVP and the whole startup.

 Image source: Renate Vanaga on Unsplash